CliMT/climt/docs/configuration.rst

 Physical Configuration
 ----------------------

-climt provides an interface to set and reset constants required by various components.
+CliMT provides an interface to set and reset constants required by various components.
 The constants are put into different categories (:py:data:`boltzmann_constant` is a 'physical constant' whereas :py:data:`planetary_rotation_rate` is a 'planetary constant', for example).

-The constants can be reset to their default values so that climt is in a known state at the end of a simulation.
-In the future, climt will provide a context manager to clean up modified constants at the end of a run.
+The constants can be reset to their default values so that CliMT is in a known state at the end of a simulation.
+In the future, CliMT will provide a context manager to clean up modified constants at the end of a run.

 You can read more about this functionality in :ref:`utility_functions`.